-Hadrian had to respond to skeptical rumours that his adoption was not legitimate.
+Hadrian had to respond to rumours that his adoption was not legitimate.
 Two silver denarii and an aureus with Trajan and Hadrian clasping hands or holding a globe between them were issued to emphasize the authenticity of the adoption.

 The death of Trajan at the coastal city of Selinus in Rough Cilicia later prompted the temporary renaming of the city as Trajanopolis.
 It also received the status of ius Italicum, transforming the provincial solum (land) into Italian solum, a rare privilege for a non-Italian community.
 A tetrastyle temple inscribed with the name TΡAIANO appeared thereafter on the city’s coins during the late 2nd and 3rd centuries.

 The ancient city of Selinus was established on the River Kestros (today called Hacımusa) in 628 BC, probably by Phoenicians, and was incorporated into the kingdom of Cilicia.
 In 197 BC, the area passed into the hands of the Romans.
 At its height, Selinus occupied an area of over 40 hectares and was the largest city in western Rough Cilicia.
 Selinus later became part of the Byzantine Empire alongside the rest of Cilicia before falling into the hands of the Turks in 1225.
-The city stood on the slopes and at the foot of a steep hill with a perpendicular cliff on the seaward side, and was surrounded by massive fortifications.
+The city stood on the slopes and at the foot of a steep hill with a perpendicular cliff on the seaward side and was surrounded by massive fortifications.

 The remains visible today date to the Roman and medieval periods.
-The most interesting and best-preserved monument in Selinus is a large rectangular building locally know as Şekerhane Köşkü.
+The most interesting and best-preserved monument in Selinus is a large rectangular building locally known as Şekerhane Köşkü.
 It is located in a flat area at the foot of the hill, between the agora, bathhouse, and odeon on its western side and the necropolis to the east.
 The monument has long been thought to have been built as a cenotaph for Trajan.